CALauer/esx_irpidentity/README.md

 # Goals/Future Updates
 ## Piorities
 	- Add delete character feature
-	- Make items/property/vehicles bound to account
+	- Make items/property/vehicles bound to character not account

 ## Goals/Future Updates
 	- Create specific area for character swapping
 	- Add delete chracter feature
 	- Speed up transitioning time
 	- Add more checks to registration
+	- Code cleanup and

 ## Other
 	- This code is a bit sloppy and this is my first big release.
 So please bear with me, I wanted to release this